BSP-SP/Model-Deployment/README.md

 ```
 ## Training & Testing

-Explain the steps to execute the end-to-end training pipeline.
+steps to execute the end-to-end training pipeline.

 ```bash
 # Example commands to run the training pipeline